tuongtranngoc/tuongtranngoc.github.io/README.md

-The repo aims to introduce mylife - an AI engineer
+The repo aims to introduce myself - an AI engineer